Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Getting Around

-Although the island is not huge, there are a lot of things to do in Bali, and many locations to visit and several ways you can reach them!
+There are a lot of things to do in Bali, and many locations to visit and several ways you can reach them!
 Hiring a motorbike is an option – although I am never game.
 The roads aren’t great and the traffic is even worse.
 If you do feel like living on the edge make sure your Travel Insurance includes motorbike and scooter accidents.

 I usually get around by organising a local driver for day trips and for going longer distances, this option is great as they also double as a tour guide and always share their local favourites.
-Another option is using Go-Jek or Grab, the Indonesian equivalent to Uber.
+Another option is using Go-Jek or Grab, the Indonesian equivalent of Uber.
 For shorter distances, I either walk or use “Blue Bird” taxis as they are the best and stick to the meter.

 Cost of Travelling in Bali